XoopsDocs/gwloto-tutorial/en/book/1install.md

 ## _**Requirements**_

-A working ImpressCMS or XOOPS content management system (see below.)
+* A working XOOPS CMS (Content Management System) (see below.)

-Web server with PHP support.
-PHP version 5.0 or greater is strongly recommended.
+* Web server with PHP support.
+PHP version 5.5 or greater is strongly recommended.

-MySQL database server version 4.1 or greater.
+* MySQL database server version 4.1 or greater.
 Version 5.0 or greater recommended.

-TCPDF Version 5.2.000 or greater recommended (see below.)
+* TCPDF Version 5.2.000 or greater recommended (see below.)

 ### **Content Management System**

-Gwloto is implemented as a module for either ImpressCMS or XOOPS.
-Both of these are content management systems, and they will be described generically in this documentation as "CMS" unless commenting on specific unique features.
+Gwloto is implemented as a module for **XOOPS CMS**.
+It will be described generically in this documentation as "CMS" unless commenting on specific unique features.

-Gwloto has been tested with ImpressCMS version 1.2.2.
-Other versions may work, but this is the only version tested and officially supported.

-For more information on ImpressCMS, see: http://www.impresscms.org/

-ImpressCMS is also available from the Microsoft Web Apps Gallery, see: http:\/\/www.microsoft.com\/web\/gallery\/ImpressCMS.aspx

-Gwloto has been tested with XOOPS version 2.4.5.
-Other versions may work, but this is the only version tested and officially supported.
+Gwloto has been tested with XOOPS version 2.5.5+ Other versions may work, but this is the only version tested and officially supported.

-For more information on XOOPS, see: http://www.xoops.org/
+For more information on XOOPS, see: **http://www.xoops.org/**

 ### **TCPDF**